steindevices/ESP32-LyraT-DSP/README.md

 You'll need:

 - Experience with the Arduino develpment environment
-- An ESP32-Lyrat development board (ESP32-LyraT Overview | Espressif Systems) (around $20) available (for example) [here](https://www.digikey.com/en/products/detail/espressif-systems/ESP32-LYRAT/9381704).
+- A $20 ESP32-Lyrat development board available (for example) [here](https://www.digikey.com/en/products/detail/espressif-systems/ESP32-LYRAT/9381704).
 - (Optional) 0.96" IIC OLED LCD Screen LED 128X64 (<$5)
 - (Optional) 3D printer

-Of course, keep in mind that a DSP does not have the ability to power speakers directly.
-You will also need an amplifier as you would with any other DSP.

 **IMPORTANT:** This application currently only works with development board shown above.

 There are a number of other ESP32-Lyrat boards, but they are configured with different features that may or may not work properly with this code.
 My guess is that most of this code will work on the other boards, but some modifications would probably needed.
 Besides, most of the other boards are more expensive and have fewer useful features for a pure audio application.

+Of course, keep in mind that a DSP does not have the ability to power speakers directly.
+You will also need an amplifier as you would with any other DSP.

 ## Do I need anything else for this project?